Reduce Commercial Laundry Water Costs in Australia

 Eroding Profit Margins

-Water costs represent 10-15% of revenue for most commercial laundries.
-A 50% reduction in water costs = 5-7% increase in net profit.
-That's the difference between struggling and thriving.
+Water costs represent 10–15% of revenue for most commercial laundries.
+A 50% reduction in water costs equals 5–7% increase in net profit — the difference between struggling and thriving.

 Lost Competitive Advantage

-Competitors with water recycling can underbid you by 8-12% while maintaining margins.
-Hotels/hospitals increasingly require green credentials.
-You're losing contracts you don't even know about.
+Competitors with water recycling can underbid you by 8–12% while maintaining margins.
+Hotels and hospitals increasingly require green credentials — you may be losing contracts you don't even know about.

 Budget Pressure